2020PB/police-brutality/reports/New York.md

 Footage shows a woman arguing with a police officer at a protest near Union Square.
 The officer grabs her by the backpack and pulls her.
 Other protestors attempt to help and police intervene.
 Police then shove the crowd back and arrest the protestor.
 Allegedly, 33 people were arrested at this scene.

-tags: shove, push, grab, protestor, arrest
+tags: shove, push, grab, protester, arrest

 id: ny-newyorkcity-56